Frequently Asked Questions

 Options include:

-Find options available in your state using the Plan C Guide.
 Travel is also an option.
 Find your nearest clinic here.

 Most people use a pregnancy test to confirm that they are pregnant.
 Most people do not need any other medical tests to get abortion pills.
 The clinic or telehealth service may ask you to get additional tests if: